Connect-Lab-Technion/Connect-Lab-Technion.github.io/_team/DanielZelazo.md

     - "Email : dzelazo@technion.ac.il"

-bio: "
+bio:
-I am an associate professor in the Faculty of Aerospace Engineering.
+"I am an associate professor in the Faculty of Aerospace Engineering.
 My academic trajectory has sent me through a few engineering departments, although my focus has always been on the rich field of systems & control theory.
 I received my B.Sc. (’99) and M.Eng. (’01) degrees in Electrical Engineering & Computer Science at the Massachusetts Institute of Technology.
 After completing my master’s degree, I moved to Tsukuba, Japan to work on audio compression algorithms as a research engineer at Texas Instruments.
 After a slight perturbation to my career path as an English teacher, I eventually ended up at the University of Washington to pursue my doctorate (’09) under the guidance of Prof. Mehran Mesbahi.
 I then moved to Stuttgart, Germany as a postdoctoral research associate at the Institute for Systems Theory and Automatic Control under the supervision Prof. Frank Allgöwer.
-I joined the Technion in October of 2012.
+I joined the Technion in October of 2012."

 twitter:
 youtube: